An explanation of Mondrian's oeuvre by Michael Sciam

 Composition N. 12 with Blue, 1937-42, Oil on Canvas, cm.
 60,5 x 62

-I recall the compositions of 1919 in which all the measures and the proportions varied on the basis of a constant module.
-Now there is no longer any prior control:
+I recall the compositions of 1919 in which all measurements and proportions varied on the basis of a constant module.
+There is no longer any prior control in 1937:

 Composition with Grid 4, Lozenge Composition, 1919, Piet Mondrian